chaseruskin/orbit/README.md

     read            navigate hdl design unit source code get             fetch an entity
     tree            view the dependency graph
-    lock            save the world state of an ip build, b        plan and execute a target run, r          prepare and execute a target launch          verify an upcoming release
+    lock            save the world state of the current ip test, t         run a test
+    build, b        plan and execute a target launch          verify an upcoming release
     search          browse the ip catalog
     download        request packages from the internet